 Estimates the approximate electricity consumption costs.
-This is done by allocating a power rating to the user’s hardware configuration and then multiplying it with an estimate of the power consumed and an industry standard rate for power consumption.
-The power consumed by the system and all the peripherals of the system occurs in this category.
-Its cost is calculated as same cost of electricity of our home.
-As elecricity is a basic public utility, it is cheaper in comparison to other costs.
+This is done by allocating a power rating to the user’s hardware configuration and then multiplying it with an industry-standard rate for power consumption.
+The power consumed by the system and all the peripherals of the system come under this category.
+Its cost is calculated as we calculate the cost of electricity for our home.
+As electricity is a basic public utility, it is cheaper in comparison to other costs.

 Based on the user’s description, the calculator estimates the requisite amount of normalized rack space.
 The calculator then uses an estimated per-unit rack space cost to project the data center cost for the on-premises environment.
-In this the cost of the data consumed by the various softwares and applications of the system of user is calculated.
-There is a fixed rate of data for per unit.
-There are certain data plans are available which can be deploy or employ by the user anytime which provides them flexibility in using the data as per their use.
+In this, the cost of the data consumed by the various software and applications of the system of the user is calculated.
+There is a fixed rate of data per unit.
+There are certain data plans which can be deployed or employed by the user anytime which provides them flexibility in using the data as per their use.

 - Reduce Costs

-- Efficiencies in in space
+- Efficiencies in space

 - Faster time to deployment

-- IT labor costs –
+IT labor costs

 Based on the user’s description, the calculator estimates the number of IT administrator man-hours that will be required to maintain the on-premises environment.
-The cost of all the employees and personnel required for the functioning of system comes under this category.
+The cost of all the employees and personnel required for the functioning of the system comes under this category.

-If the user’s description includes virtual machines, the calculator uses an industry standard per virtual machine management rate to estimate the total virtualization costs.
+If the user’s description includes virtual machines, the calculator uses an industry-standard per virtual machine management rate to estimate the total virtualization costs.
 This cost represents an estimate of the hypervisor costs and virtual machine management software costs for the user’s environment.
 There are four approaches to calculate the virtualization costs which are:

 - Activity-based costing